cfyjoanna/modNUS/README.md

 ### Planner

+Note that in the module search bar, only the first 25 suggestions are displayed.
+This is to prevent lag from the sheer number of modules retrieved from the API.

 Enter modules into the plan.
 Modular credits are automatically awarded upon changing module type.

 ### Module Reviews

+Note that in the module search bar, only the first 25 suggestions are displayed.
+This is to prevent lag from the sheer number of modules retrieved from the API.

 Enter a module name and click on the search icon to find reviews.